replicatedhq/help-center/content/docs/native/packaging-an-application/support-bundle.md

 aliases: [/docs/packaging-an-application/support-bundle/,/tags/support-bundle/]
 ---

+{{< note title="Older Replicated Instances" >}}
+The content in this document is specific to the current default V2 Support Bundle in Replicated.
+If you are looking for the list of files included in previous releases of Replicated, it is available at <a href="/docs/native/packaging-an-application/support-bundle-v1/">{{< baseurl >}}native/packaging-an-application/support-bundle-v1/</a>
+{{< /note >}}

 A support bundle is an archive that is available for the customer to download via the Support tab of the On-Prem Console or the [Replicated CLI](/api/replicatedctl/replicatedctl_support-bundle/).

 Contents of the support page can be customized by including markdown in the top-level of the YAML.